secureCodeBox/scanner-infrastructure-sslyze/lib/node-sslyze/README.md

 * `'error'` : event - triggers when an error is encountered.
 Returns error object.

 ## Usage
 RegularScan is the core function of the package.
 It emits two events: `'complete'` and `'error'`.
 Both of these events return data.
-All methods are easy to set up.
-Simply define a variable as one of the methods, and that variable will become a new instance of RegularScan with appropriately set commands.

 The return structure is: